Not human trafficking, but most migrating due to economic cause from Assam: SSB IG | Law-Order

 ''Because of this, some migration takes place and some people exploit them too.
 For illicit trade also, people are taken from here.
 Awareness is prime to stop this,'' he added.

-Reviewing the India-Bhutan border security scenario in Baksa district of Assam on Sunday, the IGP claimed that the SSB is ensuring that no human trafficking case is taking place from the neighbouring nation.
+Reviewing the India-Bhutan border security scenario in Baksa district of Assam on Sunday, the IGP said the SSB is trying to ensure that no human trafficking takes place from the neighbouring nation.

 On July 23, a total of 42 children were rescued from different parts of Sikkim, while efforts are on to locate 38 others who were trafficked from four villages of Chirang district along the Indo-Bhutan border.